cryostatio/cryostat-legacy/COMMANDS.md

     maxSize (bytes), destinationCompressed (boolean), and destinationFile
     (string).

-    These recording options are local to the client session, not the connected target JVM.
-In practical terms this means, for example, that setting `recording-option toDisk=true` will cause all subsequent `start`, `dump`, and `snapshot` commands to save recording contents to disk, even if the client is disconnected from the initial target JVM and connected to a second target JVM.
+    These recording options are local to the client session, not any specific target JVM.
+In practical terms this means, for example, that setting `recording-option toDisk=true` will cause all subsequent `start`, `dump`, and `snapshot` commands to save recording contents to disk, for all subsequent target JVM connections.

 * #### `list`
     ###### usage
-    `list`
+    `list target`
     ###### synopsis
-    Lists recordings in the target JVM.
-The name provided in this list is the name that can be used to download the recording, as well as to pass to other commands which operate upon recordings.
+    Lists recordings in the specified target JVM.
+The name provided in this list is the name to pass to other commands which operate upon recordings.
     ###### see also
     [`list-saved`](#list-saved)